The Spunky Curl Logo

 Fuego Ridge aka Double Whammy

 Looking at our upcoming ascent to the peak of the ridge was daunting.
-After a 10 minute break to empty the tiny pebbles from our shoes and hydrate, we slowly made our way up.
-As my quads screamed in agony over boulders and clumps of grass, I prayed for Fuego Volcano to reward our passage with splendid views.
+After a 10 minute break to remove irritating tiny pebbles from our shoes and hydrate, we slowly made our way up.
+While my quads screamed in agony over boulders and clumps of long grass, I prayed for Fuego Volcano to reward our passage with splendid views.

 Rest & Relaxation

-My restless night was due to the ravaging cold.
-My sleeping bag was positioned along the side of the cabin next to the door.
-I tried my best to wrap extra clothes around me, but to no avail.
-I must have slept a bit since I awoke to the sound of my 3:00 AM alarm with a bit of drool on my face.
-Little victories!
+Unfortunately, a solid sleep wasn't in the cards and I had a restless night due to the ravaging cold.
+My sleeping bag was located next to the drafty cabin door.
+I tried my best to wrap extra clothes around me to keep warm, but to no avail.
+I must've slept a bit because I awoke to the sound of my 3:00 AM alarm with a bit of drool on my face.

 Day 2